facebook

 If I have work commitment and need to take a break from my studies, what is the maximum number of semesters that I can have to obtain a full qualification of a Diploma?

-To obtain a full qualification of a Diploma course, you are given up to two times the normal course duration to complete the course, i.e. 5 years or ten semesters.
+To obtain a full qualification of a Diploma course, you are given up to two times the normal course duration to complete the course, i.e. 5 years or 10 semesters.
+For a Specialist Diploma, students are given up to 2 years or 4 semesters to complete the course.

 Which universities can I apply to after I complete my CET Diploma?